 The financial condition of tenants may deteriorate due to a negative change in their economic situation regardless of the quality of their own operations.
 This may result from an overall deterioration in the economic climate on the market where they operate, a decline in demand, as well as their deteriorated payment position or insolvency, including due to revaluation of assets or remeasurement of liabilities or an increase in cost burden resulting from a depreciation of the currency in which they settle accounts with their customers, an increase in interest rates or other events beyond their control which affect the entire group of tenants given the type of their business, the market where they operate, or the manner in which their assets are financed.
 This may render them unable to meet their obligations under the lease contracts with Group companies.
-The materialisation of this risk may lead to a significant deterioration of the Group's financial condition and the Company's ability to make payments under the Bonds.
+The materialisation of this risk may lead to a significant deterioration of the Group's financial condition.